 - Represented surgicenters and physicians practicing at surgicenters in various disputes and with respect to government investigations.

-- Successfully defended anesthesiologist charged with various charges of gross negligence and repeated acts of negligence by California Medical Board and obtained dismissal of accusation.
+- Successfully defended anesthesiologist charged with various charges of gross negligence and repeated acts of negligence by the California Medical Board and obtained dismissal of accusation.

-- Successfully defended dentist charged with various acts of fraud by the California Dental Board by obtaining a dismissal of accusation/
+- Successfully defended dentist charged with various acts of fraud by the California Dental Board by obtaining a dismissal of accusation.

 - Advised governing body at hospital with respect to various issues including Stark and Anti-kickback pertaining to exclusive physician contracts.